Park for Every Classroom

 Place-Based Service Learning (PBSL) is an educational approach that utilizes local historic and natural resources in partnership with community-based organizations to meet educational goals.
 PBSL includes a clear focus on teaching and learning through civic engagement by involving youth in identifying, designing and implementing service projects of relevance.
 PBSL aligns with Common Core State Standards and fosters students' 21st century skills including critical thinking, analysis, team building and collaboration.

-3 Graduate Credits ($275 paid by participant) from Salem State University will be granted in Spring 2016 to those teachers who plan, implement and document a PBSL project with their students during the 2015-16 school year.
+3 Graduate Credits ($275 paid by participant) from Salem State University are earned by teachers who choose to plan, implement and document a PBSL project with their students during the school year.

 During the workshop, participants will: